 A task installed with a dynamic priority has a run-time priority level that can vary several levels during task execution.
 The degree of priority level change is based on whether the task is I/O-bound or CPU-bound.
-During task execution, an internal indicator monitors the number of suspensions that occur during a fixed time period.
-This count determines whether the task is I/O or CPU-bound.
-I/Obound tasks are granted a higher priority than CPU-bound tasks.
+An I/O-bound task spends more execution time in I/O operations than in CPU operations.
+A CPU-bound task spends more time in CPU operations.
+I/O-bound tasks are given a higher priority than CPU-bound tasks.